Is all your marketing aimed at those who already know what they want?

 If you spend all your time and budget attracting buyers when they’re Product Aware and Fully Aware, you’ll miss the chance to influence them earlier in their journey.

-They won’t see build your brand and solution at the outset.
+They won’t see you build your brand and solution at the outset.
 So you’ll be battling for attention at the most expensive and competitive end of the journey...

 In terms of Organic Search, your site is optimised for your products and services.
 Guess what?
 Your competitors are doing the same thing.